-Deep Learning, is a field within Artificial Intelligence (AI), has got quite a lot of attention lately, due to some truly impressive results in recent years.
-From recognizing objects in images with accuracy that rivals humans, to generating realistic looking texts, to even beating professional players in Starcraft 2 some truly groundbreaking applications are done with these techniques.
+Deep Learning is a field within Artificial Intelligence (AI) that has got quite a lot of attention lately, due to some truly impressive results in recent years.
+From recognizing objects in images with accuracy that rivals humans, to generating realistic looking texts, to even beating professional players in Starcraft 2, some truly groundbreaking applications are done with Deep Learning techniques.

 As someone whose AI background is more Symbolic Artifical Intelligence, but is anxious to learn, it is a good time as any to explore this field.
-Thankfully there are some excellent books and tutorials out there in this field to get a nice start.
+Thankfully there are some excellent books and tutorials out there to get a nice start.

-One book in this area that has caught my attention recently is Dive into Deep Learning, which seems to have a nice overview of the field, while being very practical at the same time.
-I aim to work through the book and share my notes, summary and experiences on this journey in a series of articles.
+One book that has caught my attention is Dive into Deep Learning, which seems to have a nice overview of the field, while being very practical at the same time.
+I aim to work through the book and share my notes, summaries and experiences on this journey in a series of articles.
 My goal is to write these articles for a bit more broader audience than the book itself.
-My hope is that even those with less exposure to the field than me could follow along, and if a topic piques their interest, they too can use the book for a more detailed reference point.
+I hope that even those with less exposure to the field than me could follow along, and if a topic piques their interest, they can use the book for a more detailed reference point.

 The first chapter that I aim to go over is the introduction to the book as well as Machine Learning in general.
 As Deep Learning (DL), is a form of Machine Learning (ML), an intro/refresher on the topic of Machine Learning is a natural start.